 Each proposal is interesting, but each also brings unintended problems or enforcement challenges.
 The model which government has chosen to proceed with is certainly complex in implementation, but once in place, will provide us with an effective and flexible tool to price the impact of absentee speculation on our neighbourhoods into the cost of buying real estate in overheated markets like Metro Vancouver.

 This model of taxation is based on a proposal by Tom Davidoff, a professor at UBC’s Sauder School of Business.
-It proposes rewarding those who live, work (or worked) and pay taxes in our province by exempting them from this surtax which will be paid only by those who own property, but don’t pay income tax in BC.
+Our plan proposes rewarding those who live, work (or worked) and pay taxes in our province by exempting them from this surtax which will be paid only by those who own property, but don’t pay income tax in BC.

 Serious and important implementation questions about how to avoid taxing those who provide rental housing, business owners with income that may vary significantly year to year, those recently unemployed, or those who may be retired with high home valuations and low taxable incomes after a lifetime of paying taxes in BC, will be addressed.